chenzhiy2001/ruprobes/README.md

 # ruprobes
 `ruprobes` is a modularized version of `uprobe` originated from [rCore-ebpf](https://github.com/hm1229/rCore-ebpf) which currently runs on [rCore-Tutorialv3](https://github.com/rcore-os/rCore-Tutorial-v3).
 It helps you dynamically probe one or more functions and instructions in user space.

 The crate aims to be modular as possible.
 If your OS has sufficient eBPF codes, you only need to write a handler and 2 function calls in your OS.
-See [registering-uprobes](#registering-uprobes) and [uprobes-init-and-handling](#uprobes-init-and-handling)
+See [registering-uprobes](#registering-uprobes) and [uprobes-init-and-handling](#uprobes-init-and-handling).
-1.

 ## Usage
 The following describes how you can use this crate in your OS for uprobe functionalities.
 All example code comes from [this commit](https://github.com/chenzhiy2001/rcore-ebpf/commit/108e81bab6d83c445ca9d70fdc5be55f588b5f21).